-Hats, bandannas, visors, sunglasses, or other headwear cannot be worn in the building during school hours

-Any type of clothing that is, in the opinion of the principal or a teacher, obscene or suggestive is not acceptable.
-Apparel with crudely worded or implied language is not acceptable.
-Students violating the dress code will not be allowed to attend class until properly dressed.

-No clothing with the slightest hint of gang symbolism will be permitted.

-Leggings or jeggings may be worn with shorts, skirts or tops that come to the fingertips when arms are held at one's side.

-Dresses, shorts and skirts must come to the fingertips when arms are held at one's side.

-All clothing will be worn as it is intended.
-This means that pants will be pulled up around the waist without exposing underwear.

-Clothes with cuts or holes will not be allowed.
+- Hats, bandanas, visors, sunglasses, or other headwear are inappropriate and shall NOT be brought to school unless part of an athletic uniform. - Headphones, earbuds, earphones, etc. should not be worn around the neck, head, or in the ears unless they are used in the classroom as part of instruction and approved by the teacher. - Any type of clothing that is, in the opinion of the principal or a teacher, obscene or suggestive is not acceptable. - Apparel with crudely worded or implied language and gestures is not acceptable. - Clothing that advertises alcoholic beverages, tobacco products, and /or drug culture is not acceptable. - No clothing with the slightest hint of gang or racial symbolism will be permitted. - Leggings or jeggings may be worn with shorts, skirts or tops that come to the fingertips when arms are held at one's side. - No pajama and/or pajama type clothing (including house shoes) can be worn. - No blankets or pillows allowed in buildings. - All clothing will be worn as it is intended.
+This means that pants will be pulled up around the waist without exposing underwear. - Dresses, shorts and skirts without legging/jeggings must come to the fingertips. - Clothes with cuts or holes that reveal skin or undergarment will not be allowed.

-All shirts must be long enough that no skin is showing at the waist.
-Shorts, skirts, and dresses shall be at the knee in length or longer.

-Shirts and dresses must have a solid back.
+- All shirts must be long enough that no skin is showing at the waist. - Shirts and dresses must have a solid back.
 Sleeveless shirts/dresses are permitted for females.
-No undergarments will be exposed.
-NO SPAGHETTI STRAPS, TANK TOPS, OR HALTER TOPS ARE PERMITTED UNLESS A FULL SHIRT IS UNDERNEATH AND/OR COVERED BY AN OUTER GARMENT.

-Students should be dressed appropriately for school.
-(Shirt, pants or shorts, and shoes)

-NO BODY PIERCING will be allowed for any student. (except earrings in girl's earlobes)

-Proper undergarments should be worn at all times and should remain covered by outer garment.
+However, any sleeveless shirt, blouse or dress must be at least 2 inches wide at the shoulder with no undergarment showing. - Students should be dressed appropriately for school.
+(Shirt, pants or shorts, and shoes) - NO BODY PIERCING will be allowed for any student. (except earrings worn on the earlobe small stud only for boys) - Proper undergarments should be worn at all times and should remain covered by outer garment.